How can you build up your vocabulary?

 understand pictures and exercises to check your knowledge.

-- a4esl You can choose easy, medium or
+- a4esl You can choose easy,

-‘Vocabulary’.
+to ‘Vocabulary’.
 There are lots of different word lists and

 activities, with plenty of work on phrasal verbs and idioms.

-- Language Guide Lots of
+- Language Guide Lots

-pictures and hear the words.
+over pictures and hear the words.
 This website also gives French

 translations, but is suitable for any nationality.